The 2022 Center Fall BBQ is scheduled for

 After the hugely successful fair of 1926 it seems Center had outgrown its available space.
 Plans were made to merge the Center Fair organization with another group and create a new fair located in Mocksville called the Davie County Fair.
 This fair was held at the Masonic Picnic Grounds starting the following year and ran from 1927 through 1938.
 The fair was moved back to Center on a smaller scale for a few years and was run by the Center Grange.
 In 1954 Center Community revived the fair again and around that time the community began holding barbecues and other events to raise money for the new Center Volunteer Fire Department which was founded in 1957.

-DEDICATED VOLUNTEERS MAKE IT ALL HAPPEN
+DEDICATED VOLUNTEERS MADE IT ALL HAPPEN